-At Leeds City College we know that the whole HE experiences is at the heart of student success.
+At University Centre Leeds we know that the whole Higher Education experience is at the heart of student success.
 That's why, in addition to the actual teaching and learning experience, our campuses have a friendly, supportive atmosphere and we offer a range of support services which cater for individual needs.